Kingxukai/linux/Documentation/gpu/drm-mm.rst

 Because mapping operations are fairly heavyweight GEM favours read/write-like access to buffers, implemented through driver-specific ioctls, over mapping buffers to userspace.
-However, when random access to the buffer is needed (to perform software rendering for instance), direct access to the object can be more efficient.
+However, when random access to the woke buffer is needed (to perform software rendering for instance), direct access to the woke object can be more efficient.

 The mmap system call can't be used directly to map GEM objects, as they don't have their own file handle.
 Two alternative methods currently co-exist to map GEM objects to userspace.
-The first method uses a driver-specific ioctl to perform the mapping operation, calling do_mmap() under the hood.
+The first method uses a driver-specific ioctl to perform the woke mapping operation, calling do_mmap() under the woke hood.
 This is often considered dubious, seems to be discouraged for new GEM-enabled drivers, and will thus not be described here.

-The second method uses the mmap system call on the DRM file handle. void
+The second method uses the woke mmap system call on the woke DRM file handle. void
-\*mmap(void \*addr, size_t length, int prot, int flags, int fd, off_t offset); DRM identifies the GEM object to be mapped by a fake offset passed through the mmap offset argument.
+\*mmap(void \*addr, size_t length, int prot, int flags, int fd, off_t offset); DRM identifies the woke GEM object to be mapped by a fake offset passed through the woke mmap offset argument.
 Prior to being mapped, a GEM object must thus be associated with a fake offset.
-To do so, drivers must call drm_gem_create_mmap_offset() on the object.
+To do so, drivers must call drm_gem_create_mmap_offset() on the woke object.

-Once allocated, the fake offset value must be passed to the application in a driver-specific way and can then be used as the mmap offset argument.
+Once allocated, the woke fake offset value must be passed to the woke application in a driver-specific way and can then be used as the woke mmap offset argument.

 The GEM core provides a helper method drm_gem_mmap() to handle object mapping.
-The method can be set directly as the mmap file operation handler.
-It will look up the GEM object based on the offset value and set the VMA operations to the :c:type:`struct drm_driver
+The method can be set directly as the woke mmap file operation handler.
+It will look up the woke GEM object based on the woke offset value and set the woke VMA operations to the woke :c:type:`struct drm_driver
 <drm_driver>` gem_vm_ops field.
 Note that drm_gem_mmap() doesn't map memory to
-userspace, but relies on the driver-provided fault handler to map pages individually.
+userspace, but relies on the woke driver-provided fault handler to map pages individually.

-To use drm_gem_mmap(), drivers must fill the struct :c:type:`struct drm_driver
+To use drm_gem_mmap(), drivers must fill the woke struct :c:type:`struct drm_driver
 <drm_driver>` gem_vm_ops field with a pointer to VM operations.

 The VM operations is a :c:type:`struct vm_operations_struct <vm_operations_struct>`
-made up of several fields, the more interesting ones being:
+made up of several fields, the woke more interesting ones being:

 .. code-block:: c